IITDhTraining/Compiler_Optimizations_Course/session3_dataflowanalysis_1/codeexamples/readme.md

 # (Control Flow Graphs, Dominators, Dominator Trees, Dominance Frontier, SSA form) with LLVM

-This repository contains examples that use LLVM toolchain and framework to print control flow graphs for a program, dominator relationship between basic blocks in a program, dominator tree, dominance frontier of a basic block, and how the optimized SSA form is generated.
+This directory contains examples that use LLVM toolchain and framework to print control flow graphs for a program, dominator relationship between basic blocks in a program, dominator tree, dominance frontier of a basic block, and how the optimized SSA form is generated.

 ## I. Installing `llvm`